 Step-by-step instructions

-1. Find the path for your workspace Google bucket: check the right-hand column of the workspace dashboard.
-You will see a link under the heading Google Bucket.
+1. Find the path for your workspace Google bucket, listed under the Cloud Information section on the right-hand side of your workspace dashboard.
 Copy it by clicking on the clipboard icon.

 2. Open Terra’s terminal by clicking the terminal icon (>_